kr-colab/disperseNN2/docs/source/vignette.rst

 		>             --num_reps 10 \
                 >     	      --threads	$num_threads

-The final empirical results are stored in: ``vignette/output_dir/empirical_12345.txt``.
+The final empirical results are stored here:

 .. code-block:: console

 		(.venv) $ cat vignette/output_dir/empirical_12345.txt
-		vignette/iraptus rep0 3.2341451032
-		vignette/iraptus rep1 3.9642933085
-		vignette/iraptus rep2 3.3508346082
-		vignette/iraptus rep3 3.6715345313
-		vignette/iraptus rep4 3.431195108
-		vignette/iraptus rep5 3.2312677469
-		vignette/iraptus rep6 3.4795969837
-		vignette/iraptus rep7 2.3577550127
-		vignette/iraptus rep8 2.6935483629
-		vignette/iraptus rep9 3.4668037613

-..
-		vignette/iraptus rep0 2.0451889008   # above tf 2.11, below tf 2.12?
+		vignette/iraptus rep0 2.0844352861
-		vignette/iraptus rep1 2.4742934411
+		vignette/iraptus rep1 2.5100254281
-		vignette/iraptus rep2 2.1864002565
+		vignette/iraptus rep2 2.2156516418
-		vignette/iraptus rep3 2.409195011
+		vignette/iraptus rep3 2.4447924536
-		vignette/iraptus rep4 2.4650494178
+		vignette/iraptus rep4 2.505104107
-		vignette/iraptus rep5 2.2217235654
+		vignette/iraptus rep5 2.2632444932
-		vignette/iraptus rep6 2.3767118847
+		vignette/iraptus rep6 2.4132488538
-		vignette/iraptus rep7 1.6925345467
+		vignette/iraptus rep7 1.7120651222
-		vignette/iraptus rep8 1.8629895107
+		vignette/iraptus rep8 1.8796258058
-		vignette/iraptus rep9 2.302927911
+		vignette/iraptus rep9 2.3444896444

 **Interpretation**.
-The output, :math:`\sigma`, is an estimate for the standard deviation of the Gaussian dispersal kernel from our training simulations; in addition, the same parameter was used for the mating distance (and competition distance).
+The output, :math:`\sigma`, is an estimate for the standard deviation of the Gaussian dispersal kernel from our training simulations.
+In addition, the same parameter was used for the mating distance (and competition distance).
 Therefore, to get the distance to a random parent, i.e., effective :math:`\sigma`,  we would apply a posthoc correction of :math:`\sqrt{\frac{3}{2}} \times \sigma` (see original disperseNN paper for details).
 In this example, we trained with only 100 generations spatial, hence the dispersal rate estimate reflects demography in the recent past.